wokwi/wokwi-docs/docs/vscode/project-config.md

 | ESP32 Family               | .bin, .uf2, .elf, flasher_args.json |
 | STM32 Family               | .hex, .bin, .elf                    |

+The `elf` field is optional, but providing it can speed up the simulation in some cases.

 You check test your configuration by pressing **F1** and then selecting "**Wokwi: Start Simulator**".
 Make sure you compile your program before starting the simulation.

 :::warning